 •rlimits: a mapping containing rlimit names and values that will be set before the command runs.

-•stdout_stream: a callable that will receive the stream of the process stdout.
+•stdout_stream: a mapping that defines the stream for the process stdout.
 Defaults to None.

-When provided, stdout_stream is a mapping containing two keys:
+Optional.
+When provided, stdout_stream is a mapping containing up to three keys:

--stream: the callable that will receive the updates streaming.
+-class: the stream class.
 Defaults to circus.stream.FileStream